bkoelman/CSharpGuidelinesAnalyzer/README.md

 ![Analyzer in action](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/gh-pages/images/analyzer-in-action.png)

-## Project status

-This project is in its final testing phase.
-Expect the 1.0 stable release within a few weeks.

 ## Get started

 * At the minimum, you need [Visual Studio 2015 with Update 2](https://www.visualstudio.com/).
-If you are using Update 3, it is recommended to [activate Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full%20Solution%20Analysis.md).
+If you are using Update 3 (or Visual Studio 2017), it is recommended to [activate Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full%20Solution%20Analysis.md).

 * From the NuGet package manager console: